Howard Van Doren Shaw: Early life and career

 Shaw spent two months in England before returning to Chicago.
 He rejoined Jenney & Mundie in early 1893, and on April 20, he married Francis Wells.
 Chicago architecture was receiving new recognition thanks to the success of the "White City" at the World's Columbian Exposition.
 Shaw worked on one last commission for the firm, the Snitzler house, in 1894.

 In 1894, Shaw established his own practice while finishing his work for Jenney & Mundie in his father's attic on Calumet Avenue.
 His first solo commissions were for his father, who wanted one house for his daughter and son-in-law, and another for the newlywed Shaws.
 These two adjacent houses featured a combination of Queen Anne, Tudor, and Romanesque styles.
 The incorporation of Indiana Limestone set these houses apart from their neighbors.

 Shaw soon received five other requests for buildings in the Hyde Park neighborhood.
 Hyde Park, recently annexed by Chicago, was the fastest-growing neighborhood, thanks to the recently opened University of Chicago.
 Shaw received the commissions from individuals who were familiar with his father and family.

 Shaw's first major commission was for Richard R. Donnelley, cofounder of Lakeside Press.
 Donnelley's son, Thomas, had been a classmate at Yale and admired Howard's architecture.
 Shaw agreed to design a new printing plant for the company in 1897.

 Lakeside Press published high-quality works, so it was necessary to reflect this in the building's design.
-Most printing press buildings of the age built from wooden to support the machines.
-However, Shaw decided to use a more fireproof design, with concrete floors and reinforcement columns.
-The building was a great success for Lakeside Press, and Shaw later received several more commissions from Donnelly, including a 1902 addition to this building.

-As Shaw's business grew, he moved his offices into the Montauk Building.
+Most printing press buildings of the age were built from wood to support the machines.
+However, Shaw used a more fireproof design, with concrete floors and reinforcement columns.
+The building was a success for Lakeside Press, and Shaw later received more commissions from Donnelly, including a 1902 addition to this building.
+As Shaw's business grew, he moved his offices into the Montauk Building in downtown Chicago.

 The Lakeside Press Building was Shaw's first major commission.
 Today it is recognized by the National Park Service as a historic place.